homerjed/sbi_demo/README.md

 <p align="center"><h1 align="center">SBI demo</h1></p>

 This repository contains a basic introduction to density-estimation simulation-based inference (SBI).

 In the notebook `sbi.ipynb` we fit a normalising flow using neural posterior estimation (NPE).

+- this notebook has a `pip install ...` command.
+You may want to activate a virtual environment before.

 _Note: you may want to run this in an isolated environment such as Google Colaboratory._